Marijuana impairment can last at least 6-8 hours after use, putting you at risk of driving under the influence (DUI) of cannabis

 • There is substantial evidence that cannabis use increases the risk of motor vehicle crashes.
 Analyses of multiple studies found that the risk of being involved in a crash significantly increased after marijuana use.
 However, a large case-control study conducted by the National Highway Traffic Safety Administration found no significant increase in crashes attributable to cannabis after controlling for drivers’ age, gender, race, and presence of alcohol.
 [1,3]

-• More than one-third of drivers positive for delta-9 THC were between the ages 16 and 25.
+• Nearly one-third of drivers in fatal crashes positive for delta-9 THC were between the ages of 16 and 25.
 [18]

 Grounds for Driving Under the Influence (DUI) and Major Consequences!